-Use the Base element to set the base URL that all document-relative paths in the page are considered relative to.
+You can edit the Base element that is used to set the base URL that all document-relative paths in the page are considered relative to.

 The base URL.
 Click the Browse button to browse to and select a file, or type a path in the box.